Norwegian Computing Center: History

 A book about the history of NR, Norsk Regnesentrals historie 1952 - 2002 was published in 2002.

 Scientific departments

-Department of Applied Research in Information Technology (DART) works with project-oriented applied research within multimedia, information security, information privacy and risks, universal design, and e-inclusion.
+The Department of Applied Research in Information Technology (DART) works with project-oriented applied research within multimedia, information security, information privacy and risks, universal design, and e-inclusion.
 In addition to research, DART's work covers concept studies, analysis, consultancy, prototyping, training, development, and evaluation.